-Approaching the ferry terminal, I had to smile as I cycled by vehicle after vehicle in a line-up that stretched back about 700 meters.
+Approaching the ferry terminal, I had to smile as I cycled by vehicle after vehicle in a lineup that stretched back about 700 meters.
 Once at the front of the line, I leaned my bike on the wall of the Mermaid Café and went in for my reward, a cup of Flat White with a double shot of caffeine.
-I chatted with the few pedestrians until the ferry – the smaller of the two – pulled up to the landing area.
+I chatted with the few pedestrians until the ferry – the smaller of the two in service – pulled up to the landing area.

-Once on Bruny Island I got to work on the second half of my day’s goal – the 39 kilometers to my tent spot at the Captain Cook Caravan Park on Adventure Bay.
+Once on Bruny Island, I got to work on the second half of my day’s goal – the 39 kilometers to my tent spot at the Captain Cook Caravan Park on Adventure Bay.
 While I may have gotten on the ferry first, I (and those on foot) would wait until all the vehicles got off before getting on my way.
-This meant that all the traffic was ahead of me and I would not be seeing many other vehicles until shortly after the next ferry landing.
+This meant that all the traffic was ahead of me and I would not see many other vehicles until shortly after the next ferry landing.

 As nice a ride as the road to Kettering had been, this would be even better, given the wonderful views of bays and beaches I was treated to from my bike saddle.
 Other than the three hills indicated in the elevation chart below, the route is pretty much flat.

-The hill that requires the most effort is the very first one as you leave the ferry behind – and even it was dealt with fairly quickly.
+The hill that requires the most effort is the first one as you leave the ferry behind – and even it was dealt with quickly.
 As I was going up a cyclist at the end of her Bruny Island tour was coasting down.
 We exchanged info on the road conditions – she was on the way to Hobart and planned to use the route I had just come in on.
 Since she too had been on the Strachan to Derwent Bridge road, she knew what I meant when I said ” No real hills”!

 Once the two first uphills (and the downhill rewards) are done, there is an almost twenty-kilometer flat stretch.
 The wind was gently blowing in the same direction that I was going so the kilometers passed by even easier.
-Past Get Shucked, the oyster place; past the Bruny island Cheese Company; past the Bruny Island Airstrip towards a part of the road I had been anticipating since seeing the Google Earth satellite view months before – The Neck!
+Past Get Shucked, the oyster place; past the Bruny Island Cheese Company; past the Bruny Island Airstrip towards a part of the road I had been anticipating since seeing the Google Earth satellite view months before – The Neck!
 It is a four-kilometer-long isthmus which connects the north and south part of the island.

-As I cycled by this part of The Neck, I noticed the side walking trail up to the lookout and the Truganini Memorial.
+As I cycled by this part of The Neck, I noticed the side walking trail up to the Lookout and the Truganini Memorial.
 I figured I would check out the view on the way out in a couple of days, so I kept going.

-Attached to the physical beauty of the spot was the thought that just over 200 years ago the British sea captains James Cook and Robert Bligh had both sat in this very bay while their men resupplied their ships with fresh water and food.
+Attached to the physical beauty of the spot was the fact that just over 200 years ago, the British sea captains James Cook and Robert Bligh had sat in this very bay while their men resupplied their ships with fresh water and food.
 Here they also made contact with the natives who lived on the island, known to them as Lunawannalonnah.
 This contact would lead to the tragic demise of the entire Nuenonne community, of whom Truganini was apparently the last survivor.

 Adventure Bay is perhaps the third-largest community on Bruny Island with a mix of private residences (weekend retreats for Hobart urbanites) and tourist rental accommodation, as well as a café and a general store for food and sundry items, a tennis court, and an Anglican church.
-Near the south end of the bay is the Bruny Island Cruises reception centre and not far away the dock from which their boats leave for their three-hour cruises to south end of the island.
+Near the south end of the bay is the Bruny Island Cruises reception centre and not far away is the dock from which their boats leave for their three-hour cruises to the south end of the island.
 I had booked a seat on the next afternoon’s cruise.

 The boat cruise was scheduled for 1 p.m. so the next morning I contented myself with a walk along the beach, brunch at the Penguin Café, and a visit to the general store where I bought a copy of the Saturday paper.
 Heading back to the Caravan Park, I headed for the excellent kitchen/dining building.
 It has everything you might need – I made use of the kettle and made myself a cup of coffee to go along with the news.
-No wi fi on Bruny Island, at least not in Adventure Bay, so it was back to paper!
+No wi-fi on Bruny Island, at least not in Adventure Bay, so it was back to paper!

 Instead, I made a second cup of coffee and chilled.
 The woman spreading vegemite on a slice of toast responded to my “What does that stuff taste like?” with a “Here, you try this little piece and tell me”.
 My scrunched-up face and a “Definitely an acquired taste – and one I don’t think I’ll be acquiring!” ended her attempt at Aussiefication.
-When I told her my spread of choice was crunchy peanut butter she laughed and admitted that her father now had her daughter eating his favourite peanut butter on toast too.
+When I told her my spread of choice was crunchy peanut butter she laughed and admitted that her father now had his granddaughter eating his favourite peanut butter on toast too.

 On Easter Sunday morning I got up around 6:45, intent on packing up, having breakfast, and getting on the road by 8.
-I figured everyone would barely be waking up by the time I got going and that the road ould be all but empty.
+I figured everyone would barely be waking up by the time I got going and that the road would be all but empty.
 That pretty much proved to be the case.
 It was just me and the changing views from my saddle vantage point on a beautiful sunny morning.

-On my way down The Neck I stopped at the Lookout.
+On my way down The Neck, I stopped at the Lookout.
 The pix above and below capture some of the awesome view.
-At the bottom of the steps I stopped to read the Truganini information board pictured below left; later, at the top at the top behind the top viewing platform I noted a stone cairn with a Truganini commemoration plaque.
+At the bottom of the steps I stopped to read the Truganini information board pictured below left; later, at the top at the top behind the top viewing platform, I noted a stone cairn with a Truganini commemoration plaque.

 It’s funny how a return trip along the same road becomes a completely new trip!
 Now the few uphills became exhilarating descents; even the views were different!
-Cycling the roads of Bruny Island brought back memories of a tour I had done of the half-dozen Southern Gulf Islands between the B.C. mainland and Vancouver Island a few year ago.
+Cycling the roads of Bruny Island brought back memories of a tour I had done of the half-dozen Southern Gulf Islands between the B.C. mainland and Vancouver Island a few years ago.
 Relatively empty and well-maintained roads, fabulous views of beaches and bays … just a relaxing place to pedal along.